Associate professor Madhur Behl explains how the Cavalier autonomous racing car works. Photo by Tom Daly for UVA Engineering Have a...

 Multidisciplinary Cyber-Physical Systems Research at the University of Virginia

 Opened in January 2018, the Link Lab at UVA Engineering is a world-class center of excellence in cyber-physical systems.
-The Lab consists of more than 250 faculty and graduate students from multiple departments and conducts pioneering work in Autonomous Vehicles & Robotics, Smart and Connected Health, and Smart Cities.
+The Lab consists of more than 250 faculty and graduate students from multiple departments and conducts pioneering work in Robotics & Autonomous Vehicles, Smart and Connected Health, Hardware for IoT, and Smart Cities.
 Prioritizing impact on real-world problems, Link Lab partners with industry to tackle the most critical questions at the intersection of the cyber and physical worlds.

 Link Lab News